jordyv/prometheus-p1-exporter/README.md

         Verbose output logging
 ```

-By default the exporter will collect metrics from `/dev/ttyUSB0` every 10 seconds and export the metrics to an HTTP endpoint at `http://127.0.0.1:8888/metrics`.
+By default, the exporter will collect metrics from `/dev/ttyUSB0` every 10 seconds and export the metrics to an HTTP endpoint at `http://127.0.0.1:8888/metrics`.
 This endpoint can be added to your Prometheus configuration.

 Example metrics page: